Blue-Eve/Blue-Eve/README.md

 🧠 I have degree in mathematics and experience in online marketing

-🎓 I recently completed the Data Science bootcamp at Le Wagon
+🎓 I recently completed the Data Science bootcamp at Le Wagon: [final project](https://github.com/Blue-Eve/potluck_project)

 🌱 and am currently learning more about data science 🤖!
 <!--